Friday 24 July 2020

 With the increase in coronavirus cases in the areas surrounding Campbelltown, I thought it was timely to recall another threat of serious disease to our town almost 140 years ago.
 In this case it was smallpox that caused a sensation and panic in the small settlement in 1881.
 The victim was part of a family whose name lives on in the naming of a suburb in the local area.

-On 29 April 1881, the ship Brisbane proceeded to the North Head quarantine station at North Head with a case of smallpox on board.
+On 29 April 1881, the ship Brisbane proceeded to the North Head quarantine station with a case of smallpox on board.
 The infant daughter of On Chong had come down with a fever and rash.
 This was the start of an epidemic that caused much fear within the Sydney community.
 More cases developed and isolation at the quarantine station and vaccination of those exposed to the victims were the methods of control used.
 Despite the fear and panic, the smallpox outbreak of 1881 was not a major epidemic.
 From May 1881 to February 1882, 154 cases were notified to the authorities.
 Of these there were 40 deaths.

 The fear of contagion spread to Sydney's surrounding areas, including Campbelltown, where the fear became reality in September that year.
 John Joseph Curran, a 20-year old newly employed postal worker at Campbelltown Post Office, better known as JJ, became ill at work so made his way home to his parents place on the Camden road near Narellan.
 Newspapers of the day describe how "Dr Goode was sent for, and that gentleman believing the case one of smallpox, telegraphed to Dr Cecil Morgan, of Sydney, who came by the first train.
 Dr Morgan, on viewing the patient, pronounced the case one of mild smallpox."
 The house was strictly quarantined and JJ was strictly isolated.